steob92/VTS-SimPipe/README.md

 - note that the `MERGEVBF` step is not included in the DAG submission, as it combines all runs of a production.
 Run this as a final step at the ned of the production.

 Note that configuration and output directories are fine tuned for this setup.
+The preparation of the all temporary submission scripts is not very efficient in both time and number of files written (could be significantly improved).

 ## Using Apptainers